 Revici’s therapy was promoted for the treatment of various types of cancer, including advanced cancers of the colon, bone, lung, and brain, as well as heart disease, arthritis, and AIDS.
-It worked as a remedy for those suffering from chronic pain, drug addiction, radiation injury, and schizophrenia.
+It also had success as a remedy for those suffering from chronic pain, drug addiction, radiation injury, and schizophrenia.

 How to use this method:

-The following information is provided by Kelley Eidem, author of the book The Doctor Who Cures Cancer, the Story of Dr Revici.
+The following information is provided by Kelley Eidem, who is the author of the book The Doctor Who Cures Cancer, the Story of Dr Revici.